thynnine/pysic/PyInterface_f90.rst

   .. function:: create_cell(vectors, inverse, periodicity)

-    Creates a supercell for containing the calculation geometry Also the inverse cell matrix (reciprocal cell) must be given, although it is not checked that the given inverse actually is the true inverse.
+    Creates a supercell for containing the calculation geometry Also the inverse cell matrix must be given, although it is not checked that the given inverse actually is the true inverse.